iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 - Mandatory CurveMember properties, that can be repeated in multiple CurveMembers are grouped by a [CurveMemberType](#curvemembertype), these could include material, thickness, etc
 - Optional properties, that define some more unique behavior for that CurveMember that might not exist at all.
 These behaviors are assigned by [MemberBehaviorAspect](#memberbehavioraspect) instances.
 A single CurveMember might have multiple different type behavior aspects assigned but only one of each kind.

+#### Offsets and Rigid Zones

+Curve Member physical location might not always match analytical location defined by referenced topology.
+CurveMember `Offset`, `StartRigidZoneLength` and `EndRigidZoneLength` properties allows defining a physical location offset from analytical location as long as physical location remains parallel to analytical.

+- Offset - Represent 2d offset at each CurveMember point.
+Offset is stored as 2d Vector where X coordinate defines offset along CurveMember's bi-normal and Y coordinate - along Orientation.
+- Rigid Zones - Define area where CurveMember is infinitely rigid.
+Rigid Zone is defined as fractional distance from either Start or End point of CurveMember location curve.

 ### SurfaceMember

 Represents [Member](#member) that has one dimension (thickness) much smaller than its other dimensions and is surface-like in nature.
 Some examples are slabs, wall and spread footings.